OpenRefine/OpenRefine/docs/docs/technical-reference/functional-tests.md

 -   OPENREFINE_URL, determine on which scheme://url:port to access OpenRefine, default to http://localhost:333

-Cypress contains and [exaustive documentation](https://docs.cypress.io/guides/guides/environment-variables.html#Setting) about configuration, but here are two simple ways to configure the execution of the tests:
+Cypress contains [exaustive documentation](https://docs.cypress.io/guides/guides/environment-variables.html#Setting) about configuration, but here are two simple ways to configure the execution of the tests:

 #### Overriding with a cypress.env.json file